American University of Sharjah

 AUS offers courses across 6 academic levels, from undergraduate to doctorate.

-This stacked area chart shows how enrollment across different academic levels has evolved over 20 years.
-Undergraduate sections dominate at 70% of all offerings.
-The Graduate program has been present since 2005, while the Doctorate program launched in 2019 and the Achievement Academy started in 2011.
-Notice how all levels have grown over time, with the undergraduate base expanding steadily.
+Academic levels stacked over 20 years.
+Undergraduate sections dominate at 70% of everything offered.
+Graduate courses have been here since 2005; the Doctorate program launched in 2019 and the Achievement Academy in 2011.
+Every level has grown, but it's the undergraduate base that keeps expanding.

-This reveals which subjects serve multiple academic levels.
-Subjects at the top have the highest proportion of graduate-level sections.
-Some subjects like MBA and certain engineering programs serve a significant graduate population, while others like MTH and PHY are almost exclusively undergraduate.
+Which subjects teach across more than one level?
+The ones at the top have the largest share of graduate sections.
+MBA and several engineering programs carry a real graduate load, while MTH and PHY stay almost entirely undergraduate.

 04 — Instructor Analysis